incountry/sdk-nodejs/README.md

 #### Search options

-The `options` parameter defines the `limit` - number of records to return and the `offset`- starting index.
+The `options` parameter defines the `limit` - number of records that are returned, and the `offset`- the starting index used for record pagination.

-It can be used to implement pagination.
-Note: SDK returns 100 records at most.
+Note: The SDK returns 100 records at most.

 ```typescript